headlamp-k8s/headlamp/docs/installation/in-cluster/oidc.md

 ![screenshot the login dialog for a cluster](./oidc_button.png)

-For OIDC to be used, Headlamp needs to know how to configure it, so you have to provide the different OIDC-related arguments to Headlamp from your OIDC provider.
-Those are:
+To use OIDC, Headlamp needs to know how to configure it, so you have to provide the following OIDC-related arguments to Headlamp from your OIDC provider:

 - the client ID: `-oidc-client-id` or env var `HEADLAMP_CONFIG_OIDC_CLIENT_ID`
 - the client secret: `-oidc-client-secret` or env var `HEADLAMP_CONFIG_OIDC_CLIENT_SECRET`